 Teach students to recognize which channels might highlight which kinds of facts, emphasize certain kinds of contexts or angles, and use different tones.
 At the same time, teach them to recognize their own biases, which can influence their perceptions of the media as well.
 It goes both ways.

 Biases can be political as well as personal.
-In an episode of National Public Radio’s Fresh Air, journalist, fake news expert, and Buzzfeed media editor Chris Silverman reveals that the kind of news which performed best on Facebook during the Clinton-Trump election was fake news that confirmed biases viewers already had.
+In an episode of National Public Radio’s Fresh Air, journalist, fake news expert, and Buzzfeed media editor Craig Silverman reveals that the kind of news which performed best on Facebook during the Clinton-Trump election was fake news that confirmed biases viewers already had.
 In other words, if someone posted a false news story smearing Hillary, it would be believed and shared most by viewers who already held negative perceptions of her.

 Ask students to evaluate a few sources that exemplify these types of bias, then have them write a report on how to recognize bias in the media.
-Possible sources might include articles, blog posts, excerpts from books, speeches, podcasts, radio or TV programs, posters, ads and commercials, academic papers, Youtube videos, or short films.
+Possible sources might include articles, blog posts, excerpts from books, speeches, podcasts, radio or TV programs, posters, ads and commercials, academic papers, YouTube videos, or short films.

 You can adapt a report like this Colorful Elementary School Book Report and have students hand in a general report or review on a piece of media you’ve chosen.